grame-cncm/faust/README.md

 ### `faust2` (FAUST2)

 `faust2` is the home of FAUST2.
 As mentioned previously, most of the differences between FAUST0 and FAUST2 lie in the FAUST compiler.
-Unlike FAUST0, FAUST2 can generate code in different languages: C, C++, JAVA, JavaScript, LLVM bit code, etc. It also implements experimental features such as multi-rate capabilities, etc. Thanks to its ability to generate LLVM bit code and to `lib-llvm`, FAUST2 is "embeddable" in any C++ program through a library called `libfaust`.
+Unlike FAUST0, FAUST2 can generate code in different languages: C, C++, JAVA, JavaScript, ASM JavaScript, LLVM IR, etc. It also implements experimental features such as multi-rate capabilities, etc. Thanks to its ability to generate LLVM IR and to `lib-llvm`, FAUST2 is "embeddable" in any C++ program through a library called `libfaust`.
 Compiling FAUST2 is slightly more complex than FAUST0 since it relies on LLVM and OpenSSL.
-Finally, FAUST2 is needed by some sister projects of FAUST such as FaustLive, FaucK, Faust-GEM, etc.
+Finally, FAUST2 is needed by some sister projects of FAUST such as FaustLive, FaucK, faustgen~, etc.

 More experimental branches are also available but are not documented here.